“What happens if I can’t look after things any more?”

 Lasting Power of Attorney: Helping others to help you

-An attorney might need to register the LPA or an existing EPA, with the Office of
+You (or your attorney) may need to register the LPA or an existing EPA, with the

-the Public Guardian (OPG).
-As ever, a home visit service is available from InHouse
+Office of the Public Guardian (OPG).
+As ever, a home visit service is available from

-to help with this process.
-Further information is also available from the OPG.
+InHouse to help with this process.
+Further information is also available from the

-As part of the process of considering an LPA you might also want to consider an Advance
+When looking at an LPA you might also want to look at an Advance Decision (sometimes

 LPA - letting you choose who handles things in your best interests.